identity-com/sol-did/program_v2/README.md

 }
 ```
 that is used to sign the transaction within `rpc()`.
-6. `withPartialSigners(...signers: Signer[]): DidSolServiceBuilder`: Allows to set partialSigners to sign the transaction in `rpc()`.
+6. `withPartialSigners(...signers: Signer[]): DidSolServiceBuilder`: Sets partialSigners to sign the transaction in `rpc()`.
 7. `async rpc(opts?: ConfirmOptions): Promise<string>`: Terminal method that creates the instruction(s), builds and signs the transaction
     and sends it to the chain.
-Furthermore it translates the chain-specific error code into a human-readable error message.
+Furthermore, it translates the chain-specific error code into a human-readable error message.
-8. `async transaction(): Promise<Transaction>`: Terminal method that creates the instruction(s), builds the transaction.
+8. `async transaction(): Promise<Transaction>`: Terminal method that creates the instruction(s) and builds the transaction.
    (Eth signing will be applied if applicable, but no Solana Transaction handling is performed)
-9. `async instructions(): Promise<TransactionInstruction[]>`: Terminal method that creates and returns the instruction(s).
-(Eth signing will be applied if applicable.)
+9. `async instructions(): Promise<TransactionInstruction[]>`: Terminal method that creates and returns the instruction(s) (if applicable, Eth signing will be used).

 ### Init a DID Account
-Generally all DID operations can be performed with `withAutomaticAlloc(payer: PublicKey)`, which automatically creates a
+Generally, all DID operations can be performed with `withAutomaticAlloc(payer: PublicKey)`, which automatically creates a
 DID data account of the required size.
-However, the API still supports to manually initialize a DID account of any size.
+However, the API still manually initializes a DID account of any size.
-Allocating a sufficiently sized account upfront would allow to not use any payers for subsequent operations.
+Allocating a sufficiently sized account upfront foregoes the use of any payers for subsequent operations.

 ```ts
   await service.initialize(10_000, payer.publicKey).rpc();
 ```
 The `initialize` operation does not support  `withAutomaticAlloc` OR `withEthSigner`.
-Using `initialize` without
+Using `initialize` without an
-argument with set the default DID authority as `payer` and size it to the minimal initial size required.
+argument sets the default DID authority as `payer` and sizes it to the minimal initial size required.

 ### Resize a DID Account
 Generally all DID operations can be performed with `withAutomaticAlloc(payer: PublicKey)`, which automatically creates
-or resizes a DID data account of the required size.
-However, the API still supports to manually resize a DID account of any size.
+or resizes a DID data account meeting size requirements.
+However, the API still supports manual resizing a DID account to any size.

 ```ts
   await service.resize(15_000, payer.publicKey).rpc();
 ```
-The `resize` operation does not support  `withAutomaticAlloc`.
-Using `initialize` without
-argument with set the default DID authority as `payer`.

 ### Add a Verification Method
-The operation will add a new Verification Method to the DID.
-The `keyData` can be a generically size `UInt8Array`, but
+This operation will add a new Verification Method to the DID.
+The `keyData` can be a generically sized `UInt8Array`, but
 logically it must match the methodType specified.

 ```ts